Life Insurance: The Ultimate Guide

 The policy will probably rise around 5% each year, but that really adds up over time, allowing your beneficiaries to receive a payout that’s fair to what you initially agreed all those years ago.

-It is true, a person can out-live their term life insurance policy – but what happens to the money they’ve paid in, does it simply go to waste?
+It is true, a person can out-live their term life insurance policy – but what happens to the money they’ve paid in, does their cash simply go to waste?

 Most term life insurance policies’ conditions mean that if a policyholder doesn’t pass away during their term, the cover lapses and the provider would keep the premiums.